 I write about things I love to do in Las Vegas.
 If you click a link and make a purchase, I may receive a small commission, which helps to support my work.
 Learn more

-But this zipline is so much more than just a zipline.
 It’s one of the tallest, longest, and fastest around.
-The experience also offers excellent value for the money because you’ll get to go on two ziplines and take a canyon tour too.
+The experience also offers excellent value because you’ll get to go on two rides and take a canyon tour.

-Now, I got to go a few weeks ago, and it was amazing.
-So I thought I’d put together a guide to show you what it’s like and share my best tips.
+Now, I got to go a few months ago, and it was amazing.
+So I put together a review to show you what it’s like and share my best tips.
 Alright, enough with the intro; let’s fly!

 Table of Contents[Hide][Show]